Food and garden waste collections are improving this October

 Legislation: Due to the new Environment Act (2021), all waste collection authorities will be required to collect food and garden waste separately, with food waste being collected weekly.

-From Autumn 2022 we will no longer accept food waste in residual waste (black bag) collections.
+From 3 October 2022 we will no longer accept food waste in residual waste (black bag) collections.
 Please use your external food waste container to be collected weekly instead, and continue to use your existing green bin for your garden waste.

 Environment: Collecting food waste separately improves the amount of energy that can be generated from waste.
 Methane is captured during the treatment process and used to generate electricity.
 It should also reduce the amount of food waste that ends up in black sack collections, which currently makes up more than 1/3 of residual waste materials.
 When food waste goes to landfill, it generates a significant amount of greenhouse emissions.